Want to know more?

 A bespoke, co-created playbook outlining the processes and ways of working, within the company’s own organisational context, was delivered and a core group of engineers have become platform product champions to carry on the job of advocating for a product approach.

-New processes helped the business deliver a project six months ahead of schedule
+reduced time to deliver projects six months ahead of schedule

 Our client is a large online auction and classifieds website in Oceania.
 Selling everything from cameras to cars, the site has rapidly grown over the past two decades and now has 9 million listings online at any one time with almost two million site visits each day.